gridscale/gscloud/README.md

 1. The requested command failed.
 2. Reading the configuration file failed.
 3. The configuration could not be parsed.
-4. The account specified does not exist in the configuration file.
+4. The project specified does not exist in the configuration file.

 ## Shell completions